Azareal/Gosora/docs/configuration.md

 SMTPPassword - The password for the SMTP server.

-SMTPPort - The port for the SMTP server, usually 25.
+SMTPPort - The port for the SMTP server, usually 25 or 465 for full TLS.

+SMTPEnableTLS - Enable TLS to fully encrypt the connection between Gosora and the SMTP server.

 Search - The type of search system to use.
 Options: disabled, sql (default)